Dodge Dakota

 The Dodge Dakota, marketed as the Ram Dakota for the final two years of production, is a mid-size pickup truck manufactured by Chrysler and marketed by its Dodge Truck division (model years 1987–2009) and later its Ram Truck division (2010–2011) — across three generations.

-The Dakota was larger than the compact pickups from Ford and Chevrolet, the Ford Ranger and Chevrolet S-10, and was smaller than full-sized pickups such as Dodge's own Ram.
 It used body-on-frame construction and a leaf spring/live axle rear end and was the first mid-size pickup with an optional V8 engine.
 For its entire production, the Dakota was manufactured at Chrysler's Warren Truck Assembly in Michigan.

 The Dakota was nominated for the North American Truck of the Year award for 2000.
+The new 2027 Ram Dakota for South American market was unveiled in August 2025.

 First generation (1987–1996)

 The Dodge Dakota was developed by Chrysler as a mid-sized pickup.
 To keep investment low, many components were shared with existing Chrysler products and the manufacturing plant was shared with the full-size Dodge D/W series.
 The N-body platform was the result of operational efforts by Harold K. Sperlich, who was in charge of Chrysler's product planning in the early 1980s.

 The first generation of the Dakota was produced from 1986 through 1996 (for the 1987–1996 model years).
 The Dakota was the first pickup truck with rack-and-pinion steering (2WD only, and early years were available without power steering).
-Inline-four and V6 engines were offered along with either a five-speed manual or three-speed automatic transmission.
+Inline-four, V6, and eventually V8 engines were offered along with either a five-speed manual or three-speed automatic transmission.
 Four-wheel drive was available only with the V6.
 Both 6.5- and 8-foot beds were offered.

-Additional options in first-generation trucks included: